anira-project/anira/docs/sphinx/web-api/architecture.rst

 .. note::
-   :js:class:`JSPrePostProcessor` subclasses are constructed on the audio worklet thread, not on the main thread.
-Pre- and post-processing run in the real-time callback, so the JS object that implements them must live where that callback runs.
+   :js:class:`JSPrePostProcessor` subclasses are constructed on the thread where their hooks run, not on the main thread. ``preProcess`` / ``postProcess`` run in the audio worklet's real-time callback, so a subclass overriding them is constructed on the audio worklet thread.
+   ``beforeInference`` / ``afterInference`` run on the inference worker instead, so a subclass overriding those is constructed there — via :js:meth:`AniraWeb.registerPrePostProcessor`, see :doc:`custom_pre_post_processing`.
+A subclass that does both is constructed on both threads over the one shared C++ object.

 Three Customization Axes
 ------------------------